OpenSourceEconomics/copulpy/README.md

 # copulpy

 ``copulpy`` is an open-source Python package for the use of multiattribute utility copulas.
-The package is based on the seminal paper:
+The package is based on the following seminal paper:

 > Ali E. Abbas (2009).
 [Multiattribute utility copulas](https://doi.org/10.1287/opre.1080.0687). *Operations Research*, 57(6): 1367–1383.